epfl-mobots/tdm-python/doc/transpiler.md

 - Function call `emit("name")` or `emit("name", param1, param2, ...)` to emit an event without or with parameters.
 The first argument must be a literal string, delimited with single or double quotes.
 Raw strings (prefixed with `r`) are allowed, f-strings or byte strings are not.
 Remaining arguments, if any, must be scalar expressions and are passed as event data.
 - In expression statements, in addition to function calls, the ellipsis `...` can be used as a synonym of `pass`.

 Perhaps the most noticeable missing features are the non-integer division operator `/` (Python has operator `//` for the integer division), and the `break` and `continue` statements, also missing in Aseba and difficult to transpile to sane code without `goto`.
-High on our to-do list: functions with arguments and return value.

 The transpilation is mostly straightforward.
 Mixing numeric and boolean expressions often requires splitting them into multiple statements and using temporary variables.
 The `for` loop is transpiled to an Aseba `while` loop because in Aseba, `for` is limited to constant ranges.
 Comments are lost because the official Python parser used for the first phase ignores them.
 Since functions are transpiled to subroutines, recursive functions are forbidden.